In 2020, Peter Weber was often called the worst Bachelor of all time.

 Quite a Duo

-These days, he's dating Victoria Fuller, another of the franchise's most divisive figures.
-We assume they're hatching a villainous scheme somewhere as we speak.
+In 2020, he went on to date Victoria Fuller, another of the franchise's most divisive figures.
+We assumed they were hatching a villainous scheme somewhere in farm country.
 We kid.
-They both seem to mean well.
-They just have issues.
+They both seemed to mean well.
+They eventually went their separate ways as well.

 Arie Luyendyk Jr.

-Other contestants might have had a hard time making their final decision, but no one effed it up quite like Arie.
+Other contestants might have had a hard time making their final decision, but no one effed it up quite like Arie, who hemmed and hawed until the bitter end, eventually choosing Becca Kufrin over Lauren Burnham ... then changing his mind in the ensuing months.

 A Gross Beginning

-After proposing to Becca Kufrin, he sleazed his way into the DMs of some other contestants and eventually proposed to Lauren Burnham ...
+After proposing to Becca, he sleazed his way into the DMs of some other contestants and eventually proposed to Lauren ...
 IN FRONT OF BECCA!
 Really disgusting stuff, my guy!
+(Granted, he and Lauren got married and have a beautiful family together, but still.)

 Peter and Kelley